Ciel ou DAZN? Le programme télévisé de Serie A du 22 au 30 jour |

-A travers son site Internet, la Ligue de Serie A a fait connaître les avancées et les reports des matches de Serie A 2019/20 jusqu’au vingt-deuxième tour: de ce fait, la division est également arrivée en matière de couverture télévisuelle, pour la deuxième année consécutive non plus exclusivement mais en partenariat avec deux thématiques: la télévision par satellite, Sky et la plateforme web DAZN.
+A travers son site internet, la Ligue de Serie A a fait connaître les avancées et les reports des matches de Serie A 2019/20 jusqu’au vingt-deuxième tour: en conséquence, la division est également arrivée en matière de couverture télévisuelle, pour la deuxième année consécutive non plus exclusivement mais en partenariat avec deux thématiques: la télévision par satellite, Sky et la plateforme web DAZN.
 Ci-dessous, la subdivision publiée par le site officiel de la Lega:

 JOUR 3 RETOUR